marcmarine/swisseph-api/README.md

 # Swiss Ephemeris API

-A didactic implementation example of the [swisseph](https://github.com/timotejroiko/sweph) library in JavaScript for astronomical calculations.
+An example implementation of the [swisseph](https://github.com/timotejroiko/sweph) library in JavaScript and TypeScript for astronomical calculations.

 ## Description

-This project demonstrates how to integrate and use the Swiss Ephemeris library through a JavaScript API using Hono/Express.
+This project demonstrates how to integrate and use the Swiss Ephemeris library through a JavaScript API using modern tools.

 ## Get Started